What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

 - Create a web service to access the microservice, using Spring’s

-Of course, this is a very simple example.
-In real-life apps, the web service makes requests to more than one microservices.
+Note that this is a very simple example, and in a real-world application, the web service would make requests to more than one microservice.

-- Blog microservice with JHipster, by Matt Raible
+- Reactive Java microservices with Spring Boot and JHipster by Matt Raible

 Microservices in Docker

-You can deploy each microservice in its own Docker container,read more on how Docker works You can also break down a microservice into various processes and run each in a separate container.
+- break down a microservice into various processes and run each from a separate container

-You can also use Docker Compose to run multi-container applications.
-It can save you a lot of time, as you don’t have to create and start each container separately.
+- use Docker Compose to run multi-container applications — this can save you a lot of time, as you don’t have to create and start each container separately.

 With Docker Compose, you can configure your app’s microservices using a YAML file.
-If you are interested here’s a useful article by Linode on how to deploy microservices with Docker and Docker Compose.
+Here’s a useful tutorial on how to deploy microservices with Docker and Docker Compose by Bob Strecansky.

-Microservices are frequently run as cloud applications, as they are lightweight and easy to scale and deploy.
+Microservices are frequently run as cloud applications because they are lightweight and easy to deploy.
 Popular cloud platforms come with several microservice-friendly features, such as:

 - On-demand resources